chaoss/augur/README.md

 License and Copyright
 ---------------------
-Copyright © 2017 University of Nebraska at Omaha and the University of Missouri
+Copyright © 2018 University of Nebraska at Omaha, University of Missouri and CHAOSS Project at the Linux Foundation

 GHData is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Open Source Initiative.
 See the file [LICENSE](LICENSE) for more details.